dcunited001/dcunited001.github.io/_drafts/2016-09-26-fallout-zero-an-oligarchy-of-alien-property-in-custodia.md

 "
 ---

+- the operational security and logistic requirements of targeted, real-time surveillance ops produce surface area for vulnerability that introduces unacceptable process overhead for small organizations
+  - therefore, the police state selectively rewards larger organizations, as smaller businesses and institutions simply can't keep up

 > "Because love grows by works of love, man thereby becomes
 > better.
 Man does not, however, become better by means of indulgences
 > but is merely freed from penalties."
 Martin Luther, Thesis 44